-Press the 1 (9P) button or 2 (50P) button to select the device controlling this unit.
+Press one of these buttons to select the device controlling this unit.

-- 1(9P): This unit is controlled by the device connected to the REMOTE 1-IN(9P) or REMOTE - 1-OUT(9P) connector.
-The button lights when pressed. - 2(50P): This unit is controlled by the device connected to the REMOTE 2 PARALLEL I/O(50P) connector.
-The button lights when pressed. - RS-232C indicator: This indicator lights when this unit is controlled through the RS-232C connector.
+1(9P): This unit is controlled by the device connected to the REMOTE 1-IN(9P) or REMOTE 1-OUT(9P) connector.
+The button lights.

+2(50P): This unit is controlled by the device connected to the REMOTE 2 PARALLEL I/ O(50P) connector.
+The button lights.

+RS-232C indicator: This indicator lights when this unit is controlled through the RS-232C connector.